sudara/alonetone/README.markdown

 alonetone uses 6 config files:

       alonetone.yml (contains the application "secret" and app-specific settings) database.yml
       amazon_s3.yml (used in production, by default development mode runs with :file_system storage) defensio.yml (spam protection, ignored in development)
       facebooker.yml (for facebook app, ignore this in general for now) newrelic.yml (for performance tracking)

 These files will be created for you the first time you run any rake task.

+#### Gem installation

 You'll need some gems, at least: